gbv/login-client/README.md

   // Fires when the providers were updated.
   // `event.providers` contains the updated providers list.
 })
-client.addEventListener(LoginClient.events.publicKey, event => {
+client.addEventListener(LoginClient.events.about, event => {
-  // Fires when the server's public key was updated.
+  // Fires when the server's about information was updated.
-  // `event.publicKey` contains the updated public key.
+  // `event` contains the information (e.g. `event.publicKey`).
 })
 client.addEventListener(LoginClient.events.token, event => {
   // Fires when the token was updated.